A woman food truck owner passes food to a male customer.

 The concept you choose for your food truck will play a big role in your success.
 Choose a concept that has a strong consumer demand and aligns with your experience.

-These costs include purchasing the truck, paying for permits and licenses, investing in a point-of-sale (POS) system, and receiving any legal consultation.
-Plus, you’ll have to consider ongoing expenses you might incur, like payroll, insurance and advertising expenses.
+These costs include purchasing the truck, paying for permits and licenses, investing in a point-of-sale (POS) system, and receiving legal advice.
+Plus, you'll have to consider ongoing expenses you'll incur, like payroll, insurance, and advertising expenses.

-Once you understand how much you can expect to pay for your business, you need to start thinking about how you’ll fund it.
-You’ll likely have to look for financing from multiple sources, especially if this is your first business.
+Once you understand how much you can expect to pay for your business, you need to think about how you'll fund it.
+You'll likely need to apply for financing from multiple sources, especially if this is your first business.

 One option is to apply for a secured vehicle loan, which is similar to a car loan.
-These loans can be easier to get and come with lower interest rates because the truck is used as collateral.
+These loans can be easier to get, and they typically have a lower interest rate because the truck is used as collateral.
 You can also apply for an unsecured loan or line of credit.

 If you plan to apply for financing, the bank will want to see your business plan.
-A business plan will give you clarity in starting your business and be one of the best ways to attract potential investors.
+A business plan gives you clarity when starting your business and can attract potential investors.

-According to the Small Business Administration (SBA), your business plan should include the following nine elements:
+According to the U.S. Small Business Administration (SBA), your business plan should include the following nine elements:

 • Company description: Provide more detailed information about your business and any unique advantages that sets it apart.

-• Market analysis: Outline your competitive research and how you plan to outshine your competitors.
+• Market analysis: Outline your competitive research and what differentiates your business from your competitors.

 • Organization and management: Explain your business's legal structure and how you plan to run it.